 In order to calculate the velocity of the car when it collided with the pedestrian, we needed an estimate of the car’s deceleration as it slid across the road.
 When crash investigators are studying a crash, they perform a skid test, using the car in the collision or, if that is not possible, a car of the same model and load5 .
 The vehicle is driven on the same road, with the same weather conditions, and the brakes are applied to their full extent.
 The vehicle has an accelerometer fitted to show the crash investigators the deceleration value in ms-2.
 The test is performed twice and, if the two values are within 10% of each other, they use the lower value as this gives a lower speed, which favours the driver .
 (If they are not within 10% of each other, the investigators continue repeating the test until they find two values that are.)
 Values from the actual crash scene were used in the calculations.

 Another important calculation to be made was the car’s speed when it impacted the pedestrian.
-We used Equation 1 again, with a value for displacement taken from the distance between the centre of the front wheels where they came to rest and the point where the skid marks wavered marginally, showing where the impact took place.
+We used Equation 1 again, with a value for displacement taken from the distance between the center of the front wheels where they came to rest and the point where the skid marks wavered marginally, showing where the impact took place.
+In case you are involved in a similar accident, get some help from the car accident attorneys at HawkLaw.

 Using the artificial crash scene and scaling up the result, we discovered that the car had skidded 17.28 m before hitting the pedestrian and then another 7.17 m before stopping, making the skid mark length, and thus the displacement, 24.45 m.
 One issue with this result is that skid marks only form when the wheels of the car lock, not necessarily when the brakes are applied.